connorclark27/chatApp/README.md

-# chatApp
+# Chat App

-If using on personal laptop, make sure to do an npm install

-To run the program, run node app in terminal
+Step 1: Make Sure Node JS is installed on computer

+Step 2: Navigate to the root folder in terminal.
+Enter "npm install"

+Step 3: In the terminal enter "node app" to run the application

-Go to chrome - localhost:3000
+Step 3: In Chrome navigate to localhost:3000

+# Sass Commands